ssolokhi/ALICE_Analysis_Task/README.md

 ## Description

 The following code presents an example of data analysis macros used for ALICE Run 2 data.
-A future modification might include usage of the O<sup>2</sup> (Online-Offline) ALICE system.

 Current version of the code is used to analyse ALICE 2016-2018 data.
 The code only saves events that have passed the Minimum bias trigger.
 For these events, the transverse momentum (p<sub>T</sub>) and mass, the primary vertex Z coordinate (z<sub>V0</sub>), the centrality, and the number of standart deviations from the TPC proton responce (N<sub>$\sigma$</sub>) are extracted.
 The following cuts are applied: